khulnasoft-lab/design.khulnasoft.com/contents/components/select.md

 ## Guidelines

 ### When to use
+- Indicate a selection of only one from a list of options.
 - To present sort options when the sort order button isn't required (see the [sorting](/components/sorting) component for a comparison).

 ### When not to use